oreillymedia/presentation-template/README.md

 * Google form widgets (these are a simple way to have an interactive poll or form for your viewers)
 * Arbitratray iframes

-The "sample.html" file provides some ideas to try.
+The "sample.html" file in this template provides some ideas to try.

 ## Create a title page